casdoor/casdoor-website/docs/how-to-connect/oauth.md

 ## Differences between the `userinfo` and `get-account` APIs

 - `/api/userinfo`: This API returns user information as part of the OIDC protocol.
 It provides limited information, including only the basic information defined in OIDC standards.
-For a list of available scopes supported by Casdoor, please refer to the [available scopes](#available-scopes) section.
+For a list of available scopes supported by Casdoor, see the [available scopes](#available-scopes) section.

 - `/api/get-account`: This API retrieves the user object for the currently logged-in account.
 It is a Casdoor-specific API that allows you to obtain all the information of the [user](/docs/basic/core-concepts#user) in Casdoor, including the OAuth provider's access token when applicable.